assetto-corsa-web/acweb/README.md

 This will use a MySQL database installed on your host machine.
 To use a MySQL database running in a container, please rever to the official [MySQL image](https://hub.docker.com/_/mysql/).
 You have to use Dockers --link option to access it, if you don't expose the MySQL port.
 To start the server, you can also use a [docker-compose file](https://docs.docker.com/compose/).
 I recommend to enable SSL using [letsencrypt](https://letsencrypt.org/) and a reverse proxy.
 To run server instances, you need to mount the Assetto Corsa installation directory (containing the binary) to /ac.
 In the UI set the execution path (Settings -> AC server folder) to /ac.
+To save the instance logs outside the Docker container, you can mount /instance_logs.

 ### Manual installation